raphabahr/raphabahr/README.md

 </br>
 Caracteristicas de minha personalidade são: aprender tudo que posso, conhecimento NUNCA é demais pra mim, aprendo rápido e estou disposto a enfrentar qualquer desafio!
 Quanto maior o bug, melhor é o aprendizado e maior é minha realização pessoal 😁😁😁

+Unconditional lover of everything that involves technology, I'm 34 years old and I live in Santa Catarina-Brazil.
+In January 2022 i went back to studying Front-end, that area I'm passionate about!
+Characteristics of my personality are: I learn everything I can, knowledge is NEVER too much for me, I learn fast and I am willing to face any challenge!
+The bigger the bug, the better the learning and the greater my personal accomplishment 😁😁😁

 ### Eternal learner of